 The BoostMicro is a no frills circuit to supply 5 Volts.
 It doesn't care what the incoming voltage is as long as it is above 1.2V and less than 5V.
 If you want to use a single AA battery or three AA batteries, it will still send out 5V.
 This allows you to use more of the battery's power before it needs to be replaced.

-We provide the kit with a double AA battery case.
+We provide the kit with a AA battery case that holds three AA batteries.

 Using more batteries wil provide more current at the 5 volts.
 A single AA battery will power a dozen LEDs.
 Two batteries will power an Arduino.
 You choose how you want to use the BoostMicro and with the right number of batteries it will deliver.